The Importance of Staging Your Home To Show and Sell!

 Design-build firms and developers have long recognized the importance of staging a home to appeal to the aspirational buyer.
 Individual seller clients came to the party recently and often rely on the advice of their real estate agent on whether and how to stage their home.
 Some agents shun the staging concept as too much work and would prefer to advise on a bit of de-cluttering and the addition of an orchid or two.
 True staging is so much more.
 First and foremost, staging is about creating an environment that potential buyers walk into and say to themselves “I can see myself living here”.
-I’m lucky to have a secret weapon, Alyssa Ager, agent by day and designer by passion, who handles many of our staging projects.

 1. What does your home say to potential buyers?

 Your home speaks to you, but what is it saying to your potential buyer?
 Let your realtor or staging pro take the reigns on how to stage your home to appeal to the widest possible group of buyers.
 You might love mint chocolate chip but there’s a reason vanilla is the top choice in ice cream.
 Think vanilla.
 Think neutral.
 It’s not personal.
 You get to take all of your treasured possessions with you to your next home.
 Allow your current home to capture the eye of a buyer who might just fall in love because they can imagine themselves living happily in your home.